roosta/oozz/README.md

 oozz some text
 ```

-Supported characters are: `abcdefghijklmnopqrstuvwxyz. !` This somewhat
+Supported characters are currently: `abcdefghijklmnopqrstuvwxyz.! '"_$1234567890`
-limited at the moment, but I plan to add more.

 Options
 =======